Teng Xue, Amirreza Razmjoo†, Yan Zhang†, Sylvain Calinon

 Idiap Research Institute and EPFL

 Many robotic tasks, such as inverse kinematics, motion planning, and optimal control, can be formulated as optimization problems.
-Solving these problems involves addressing nonlinear kinematics, complex contact dynamics, and long-horizon planning, each posing distinct challenges for state-of-the-art optimization methods.
-To efficiently solve a wide range of tasks across varying scenarios, researchers either develop specialized algorithms for the task to achieve, or switch between different frameworks.
-Monte Carlo Tree Search (MCTS) is a general-purpose decision-making tool that enables strategic exploration across problem instances without relying on task-specific structures.
-However, MCTS suffers from combinatorial complexity, leading to slow convergence and high memory usage.
-To address this limitation, we propose Tensor Train Tree Search (TTTS), which leverages tensor factorization to exploit the separable structure of decision trees.
-This yields a low-rank, linear-complexity representation that significantly reduces both computation time and storage requirements.
+Solving these problems involves addressing nonlinear kinematics, complex contact dynamics, long-horizon correlation, and multi-modal landscapes, each posing distinct challenges for state-of-the-art optimization methods.
+Monte Carlo Tree Search is a powerful approach that can strategically explore the solution space and can be applied to a wide range of tasks across varying scenarios.
+However, it typically suffers from combinatorial complexity when applied to robotics, resulting in slow convergence and high memory demands.
+To address this limitation, we propose Tensor Train Tree Search (TTTS), which leverages tensor factorization to exploit correlations among decision variables arising from common kinematic structures, dynamic constraints, and environmental interactions in robot decision-making.
+This yields a compact, linear-complexity representation that significantly reduces both computation time and storage requirements.
 We prove that TTTS can efficiently reach the bounded global optimum within a finite time.
-Experimental results across inverse kinematics, motion planning, multi-stage motion planning around obstacles, and bimanual whole-body manipulation demonstrate the efficiency of TTTS to discover diverse sets of optimal solutions.
+Experimental results across inverse kinematics, motion planning around obstacles, legged robot manipulation, multi-stage motion planning, and bimanual whole-body manipulation demonstrate the efficiency of TTTS on a diverse set of robotic tasks.

 We consider a general robot optimization formulation that can address diverse problems, such as inverse kinematics, motion planning, multi-stage motion planning with mode switching, and model predictive control, which corresponds to a large sets of mathematical programs, including nonlinear programming (NLP), large-scale (aka. high-dim) NLP and mixed-integer nonlinear programming (MINLP).
 In particular, we leverage basis functions to reduce the dimensionality for large-scale NLP formulation.